gregsgit/diku-ap2025-notes/README.md

 For week 1, at least, the assignment starting source is just the result of doing the exercises.

+## Notes from working through week 2

+Week 2 is implementing an interpreter for mostly the same language as for week 1, but this time in a monadic style.
+While I found week 1 easy, I did struggle with the monadic approach.
+While writing individual `eval` functions is more concise, the monadic plumbing takes more work.
+Also, I'm still vaguely uneasy that monads hide both state and control flow.

+I did find that struggling with the monad plumbing was very helpful for me, including implementing the monadic type checker.

 ## Notes from working through week 1

 My goal for looking into this course was to get comfortable with a